 The decomposition of the yield curve into three latent factors can be useful for describing the overall variation of the yield curve.
 However, from the perspective of economics, the decomposition of long term rates into expected future short term rates and term premium is more interesting.
 Here, we seek a macro explanation for the time variation of the term premium.
+We define term premium as the part of the long term rate exceeding the average of the current and expected future short term rates.
 It should be noticed that the empirical proxy of the level factor is highly correlated with ex-post term premium.
-The co-movement of two variables is clear in Figure 11.
-Hence, macro factors explaining the downward trend of the level factor can also account for a similar downward trend of term premium.
-Our identification of term structure factors implies the downward trend of term premium can be related to the change in the target inflation.
+The comovement of two variables is clear in Figure 11.14 Hence, macro factors explaining the downward trend of the level factor can also account for a similar downward trend of term premium.
+Our identification of term structure factors insinuates the downward trend of term premium can be related with the change in the target inflation.
 According to this evidence, the term premium is mainly driven by a persistent policy shock.